HFCherish/HFCherish.github.io/source/_posts/python-basic.md

 ## use a decorator, and replace the origin method with the decorated one
 def add(x,y):
   return x+y
 add = input_print_deca(add)    # if the add method is a function from third library, you may want to add function to it, this way will help.
 However, you don't need to replace the original method, and you can just assign it to a new one.

-## use @ grammar to quick add common code to a function
+## use @ grammar to quick add common code to a function.
+This has the same effect as the above equation.
 @input_print_deca
 def diff(x, y):
   return x - y
 @input_print_deca
 def divide(x, y):
   assert y != 0, 'cannot divide zero'
     return x / y

 ## call the decorated functions, notice now there's no input
 add()